Azure/Avere/docs/jumpstart_deploy.md

 # Deploy a vFXT cluster
-The easiest way to create a vFXT cluster is to use a cluster controller node, which has the required scripts, templates, and software infrastructure for creating the vFXT cluster.
+The easiest way to create a vFXT cluster is to use a cluster controller node, a VM that has the required scripts, templates, and software infrastructure for creating the vFXT cluster.

 In this tutorial, you will create a controller node and use it to create a vFXT cluster.
 By the end of this tutorial, you will have a virtual network (VNet), a controller, and a vFXT cluster as shown in the following diagram:

 <img src="images/vfxt_deployment.png">